candyapplecorn/pig-latin-translator/README.md

 ## bugs

-- Doesn't handle elipses ( __...__ ).
-Could easily make this a feature, but as-is, the code is nice and compact.
-If someone wants to make a pull request, be my guest - see below:
 - Doesn't seem to handle newlines ( __\n__ ) very well - see below:
 - Just typing `piglatin` into the command line results in the program waiting for input.
 Ideally, it'd exit with a usage message.
 I could implement this but... that's for another day.